 Department Chair.
 “Department Chair” means the individual holding administrative authority for instructors.

 Committee.
-“Committee” means either a standing appeal committee constituted by the department, college, or school, or an ad hoc grade appeal committee appointed by the chair to review a particular appeal.
+“Committee” means either a standing appeal committee comprised of and elected by the faculty of the unit or an ad hoc grade appeal committee constructed in accordance with the procedures in section C.

 Dean.
-“Dean” means the administrative authority for the chair or academic unit in which the grade appeal is lodged..
+“Dean” means the administrative authority for the chair or academic unit in which the grade appeal is lodged.

+Procedural Error.
+“Procedural error” means a mistake in the process such as failure to take required steps like initial consultation with the faculty member or failure to meet referral deadlines.

 Procedures and Responsibilities.